-- Damage or disturbance of any foreshore or seabed associated with removing or pruning mangroves (s12(1)). - Removing or pruning mangroves in the coastal marine area (s12(3). - Disturbance of the bed of any river, associated with removing or pruning mangroves (s13(1)). - Damage, destruction, disturbance or removal of mangroves from the bed of a river (s13(2)). - Discharge of sediment into water incidental to the activity (s15(1)).
+- Damage or disturbance of any foreshore or seabed associated with removal or pruning of mangroves (s12(1)). - Removal or pruning of mangroves in the coastal marine area (s12(3). - Disturbance of the bed of any river, associated with removal or pruning of mangroves (s13(1)). - Damage, destruction, disturbance or removal of mangroves from the bed of a river (s13(2)). - Discharge of sediment into water incidental to the activity (s15(1)).

-C.1.4.4 Mangrove removal in the Whangārei City Centre Marine Zone and the Coastal Commercial Zone - restricted discretionary activity
+C.1.4.5 Mangrove removal in the Whangārei City Centre Marine Zone and the Coastal Commercial Zone - restricted discretionary activity

-The removal or pruning of mangroves in the Whangārei City Centre Marine Zone or Coastal Commercial Zone, and any associated damage or disturbance to the foreshore or seabed, that is not a permitted or controlled activity in Section C.1.4 of this Plan are restricted discretionary activities.
+The removal of mangrove seedlings and removal or pruning of mangroves in the Whangārei City Centre Marine Zone or Coastal Commercial Zone, and any associated damage or disturbance to the foreshore or seabed, that is not a permitted or controlled activity in Section C.1.4 of this Plan, are restricted discretionary activities.

-- Effects on natural systems and indigenous biodiversity in the coastal marine area or the bed of a river, including where it affects the ability of tangata whenua to carry out cultural and traditional activities.

-- 2) Effects on navigation and safety.

-- 3) Effects on visual amenity values.

-- 4) Effects on historic heritage in the coastal marine area.
+- Effects on natural systems and indigenous biodiversity in the coastal marine area. - 2) Effects on navigation and safety. - 3) Effects on visual amenity values. - 4) Effects on historic heritage in the coastal marine area.

-- 5) The positive effects of the activity.